frbori/TeamsMeetingRecordingsNoDownloadAzureFunctions/README.md

 This is a scheduled function (time triggered) that lists all the teams in the tenant and, for each of them, adds a message into an Azure Queue called **teamsqueue**.
 Each message contains the team id and the team display name separated by a comma (eg.: *332cfb44-c4b5-4513-8404-72f3ed82e6d1,HR*).

+If you want to manually add a message to the queue (e.g.: *332cfb44-c4b5-4513-8404-72f3ed82e6d1,HR*) in order to start the processing of a specific team, you can use the handy tool [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/).

 The already defined schedule is each day at 6:00 AM UTC, you can change it by modifying the value of SCHEDULE application setting.

 #### ProcessTeam